Softnet-Free/softnet-java/docs/rpc/making-rpc-requests.md

     Object attachment,
     int waitSeconds)
 ```
-Here is a description of the first three parameters of the method:
+Here is the description of the first three parameters of the method:
 *	<span class="param">remoteService</span> represents a service to which the request is addressed;
 *	<span class="param">remoteProcedure</span> contains the name and arguments of the procedure;
 *	<span class="param">responseHandler</span> is an implementation of the <span class="datatype">RPCResponseHandler</span> interface that the client app provides to the method;